 A project that is being by the carried out by the Bromley Branch.
 This project is nearing completion.
 The Branch is also looking at a WW1 exhibition where members could provide a small display of a WW1 ancestor on 1 or 2 A3 pages and that these could be placed around the room.

-The NWKFHS at Summerfield Drive will have a WWI themed Window display.
+The NWKFHS Library at Summerhouse Drive will have a WWI themed Window display.
 The Society would like to thank KCC Libraries for their agreement and help.